pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/develop-application/develop-application.md

 ![NewEndpoint](images/4.jpg)

 >Working with Helidon and its tooling is really easy and fast!

 > Run the `ps aux` command to know the process id associated with "java -jar target/quickstart-mp.jar &" process and then use `kill -9 <pid>` to kill this process.

-7. Leave your terminal/console open and continue with Verrazzano installation lab.
+7. Leave your Cloud Shell open and continue with Verrazzano installation lab.

 ## Acknowledgements